Alex-Zeo/GetTelegram/README.md

 **translate.py**
 Initial attempts to translate were unsuccessful.
 Two attempts were made: a local IDE and a cloud IDE both attempts failed and stopped at roughly the same place.
 ![image](https://github.com/Alex-Zeo/GetTelegram/assets/6181715/bd29e82b-76f7-462f-9099-1b0e5a3c1a87)

 The tactic of translating ALL rows before saving the final translations may not be a very stable solution with so many rows.
 ![image](https://github.com/Alex-Zeo/GetTelegram/assets/6181715/7afd1e8c-0161-47c7-8f2f-0a92f42ccf09)

-This is why a weekly chunking strategy was adopted where a max of 7-day periods would be used as the ingested data to generate translations.
+This is why a weekly chunking strategy was adopted where a max of 7-day periods would be ingested to generate translations.